yeslogic/prince-docs/docs/gen-content.md

 #### Using target-counter()

-The `target-counter()` function can be used with the `` property to reference the value of a counter at a linked element.
+The `target-counter()` function can be used with the `content` property to reference the value of a counter at a linked element.

 CSS